S. S. Rajamouli: Filmmaking style

 A self confessed "film freak", Rajamouli's penchant for filmmaking is best captured by the word "emotion".
-He has often stated that his films are based on stories driven by human emotions.
-Revenge happens to be a prominent theme in his films.
+He often stated that his films are based on stories driven by human emotions.
+Revenge is a recurring theme in his films.
+Several of Rajamouli's films feature flashback episodes where the protagonist's backstory is revealed, typically in the second half of the film.
+This narrative style is used in Simhadri, Vikramarkudu, Magadheera, Baahubali: The Beginning, and RRR.

+Describing his films as “big-scale action movies driven by hard-core emotion”, Rajamouli considers himself to be a magnifying glass that enhances the various emotions of the characters on screen, and sees the presence of violent action as an integral factor that engages the viewer with on screen proceedings.
+"For me, the character being emotionally charged up at that moment to go into that action sequence is very, very important," said Rajamouli about action sequences in his films.

+Rajamouli's films typically, are visual effects-heavy and he is one of the pioneering filmmakers in India in integrating computer-generated imagery (CGI) with live action.
+He mentions his preference for practical effects over CGI and likes to capture as much footage as possible in-camera.
+Rajamouli's craft in CGI has improved with time.
+The CGI in the underwater shark-fighting sequence in Chatrapathi was considered ambitious, but choppy.
+The CGI sequences in Magadheera, Eega, Baahubali, and RRR are more polished with each film improving upon the previous one.

-Scaling up his work with every film, Rajamouli has maintained his signature style of filmmaking that allows the audience to simmer in the thrills and the emotions of the story with less dialogue.
-All his films end with a print of his trademark circular stamp, stating: "an S. S. Rajamouli film".
+While scaling up his work with "larger-than-life" themes over the years, Rajamouli maintained his signature style of filmmaking that allows audiences to simmer in the thrills and emotions of the story with less dialogue.
+All his films end with a print of his trademark circular stamp stating: "an S. S. Rajamouli film".

 Film critic Baradwaj Rangan opined that Rajamouli is a "great storyteller" who takes up common concepts and develops them in a novel acceptable way.
-Production designer Sabu Cyril, a four-time National Award winner for Best Art Direction, who worked for the Baahubali duology, said his team came up with as many as 25,000 sketches to design the various grand sets for the film to satisfy the rigorous visualisation standards of Rajamouli which were grand and at the same time, gone into very minute details ensuring that every pillar and wall had the right design.
-Cyril said, "Rajamouli makes no compromises.”
+Production designer Sabu Cyril, a four-time National Award winner for Best Art Direction and who worked for the Baahubali duology, said his team came up with as many as 25,000 sketches to design the various grand sets for the film in order to satisfy the rigorous visualisation standards of Rajamouli, which were grand and at the same time gone into very minute details ensuring that every pillar and wall had the right design.
+Cyril said, "Rajamouli makes no compromises."

 In 2022, Rajamouli participated in the British magazine Sight & Sound film polls of the year 2022.
 Held once every ten years, the magazine asks popular contemporary writers and directors to name their ten personal favourite films.
 Rajamouli listed the following ten films in order: Forrest Gump (1994); Mayabazar (1957); Raiders of the Lost Ark (1981); Kung Fu Panda (2008); Aladdin (1992); Braveheart (1995); Apocalypto (2007); Ben-Hur (1959); Django Unchained (2012) and The Lion King (1994).

 Filmography

-Film

-Rajamouli has directed 12 feature films so far.

-Television

-Box-office performance

-The budgets and box-office figures are all estimates collated from various sources like newspapers, magazines, reputed film portals etc. Wherever the estimates vary, a range of highest and lowest estimates is provided.
-All values in Indian Rupees (₹) are converted to US Dollars ($) based on the average yearly exchange rate data from World Bank.